Purple Light Therapy vs Red Light Therapy

 Purple light therapy is a combination of two different wavelengths: blue light (typically around 415nm) and red light (around 630nm).
 It brings together the distinct properties of both to offer a dual-action, surface-level treatment.
 Blue light is primarily known for its antibacterial properties.
 It works by targeting and eliminating the C. acnes bacteria on the skin’s surface, a key contributor to acne breakouts.
 However, blue light alone can sometimes be drying or irritating for some individuals.

 This is where the red light component comes in.
 It helps to soothe the skin and reduce the inflammation and redness often associated with acne, balancing the effects of the blue light.
 By combining these, purple light therapy works to clear up existing breakouts, help prevent new ones from forming, and calm irritation.
-The purple light therapy benefits are almost exclusively centered on creating a clearer, more balanced complexion for those with oily, congested, or acne-prone skin.
-It is a targeted solution for surface-level blemishes.
+Purple light therapy benefits extend across several skin concerns: clearing active acne and preventing new breakouts, reducing post-inflammatory erythema (the persistent red spots left after blemishes heal), managing excess sebum and congestion in oily skin, supporting surface-level cell regeneration, and calming acute inflammation.
+While it remains most potent for acne-prone skin, its dual-wavelength action makes it a versatile option for anyone managing both active breakouts and early-stage skin imbalance.

 What Is Red Light Therapy and How Does It Benefit Your Skin?